MicrosoftDocs/azure-stack-docs/AKS-Hybrid/arc-gateway-aks-arc.md

 # Simplify network configuration requirements with Azure Arc Gateway (preview)

-If you use enterprise proxies to manage outbound traffic, the Azure Arc gateway (preview) can help simplify the process of enabling connectivity.
+If you use enterprise proxies to manage outbound traffic, Azure Arc gateway can help simplify the process of enabling connectivity.

-The Azure Arc gateway (preview) lets you:
+The Azure Arc gateway (currently in preview) lets you:

 - Connect to Azure Arc by opening public network access to only seven fully qualified domain names (FQDNs).
 - View and audit all traffic that the Arc agents send to Azure via the Arc gateway.